or

 }))

-BatAudit masks password, secret, token, and credit card patterns server-side, but review what your API accepts before enabling body capture in production.
+BatAudit masks sensitive keys server-side — password, secret, token, api_key, access_token, refresh_token, authorization, and credit card patterns are replaced with ********.
+Still, review what your API accepts and returns before enabling body capture in production.

 Fastify